-Magnium is committed to utilising our science, resources and know how for the benefit of Australia, creating Australian jobs, reducing harmful emissions and enhancing Australia’s reputation as the world leader in ecologically-aware mining technologies.
+Magnium Australia is committed to utilising our science, resources and know-how for the benefit of Australia, creating Australian jobs, reducing harmful emissions, and enhancing Australia’s reputation as the world leader in ecologically-aware mining technologies.

 We also acknowledge Aboriginal and Torres Strait Islander People as the Traditional Custodians of the land on which we may deliver our services.
 We pay our respects to elders and leaders past, present and emerging.

 Australia is one of the largest exporters of minerals globally.
 Our export of minerals (excluding metals) has more than doubled in the last 20 years to capture 6.4% of the world market.
 In Queensland over the last three years, there has been a 30% increase in jobs to more than 60,000, with a value increase from $7.8 billion to $11.7 billion.

 Australia’s existing infrastructure allows the construction of the Magnium Australia facility without significant planning or investment in offsite infrastructure.
 As a result, economic benefit can be delivered immediately to the region where the plant is created.

 Over 750 jobs will be created from the initial land surveying to construction, operation, and ancillary services.
 Opportunity will also be created for small businesses to emerge as suppliers to the defence, automotive, construction, electronic, and aerospace industries locally, nationally, and abroad.